What we know about the floods that killed thousands in Libya | KRDO

 By Mostafa Salem, Celine Alkhaldi, Hamdi Alkhshali, Laura Paddison and Nadeen Ebrahim, CNN

-(CNN) — Emergency teams are working to find survivors and retrieve bodies after a massive flood hit Libya’s northeast three days ago, killing more than 5,000 and leaving 10,000 missing.
+(CNN) — Emergency teams are working to find survivors and retrieve bodies after a massive flood hit Libya’s northeast three days ago, killing at least 5,300 people and leaving 10,000 missing.

 Eyewitness footage shared on social media showed the devastation after the floods, with collapsed rooftops and tumbled cars amid the rubble of destroyed infrastructure.

-Satellite images showed buildings in the coastal city of Derna, the worst hit by the flood, destroyed by water and sand.
-The city’s shores appeared to have been severely eroded.
+Satellite images showed buildings in the worst-hit city of Derna destroyed by water and sand.
+The coastal city’s shores appeared to have been severely eroded.

+Libya’s two governments are giving conflicting numbers of victims following the disaster.

+While the Eastern parliament-backed government reports at least 5,300 people dead, the internationally recognized government in Tripoli claims more than 6,000 have been killed.

 Relatives of those still missing told CNN they are terrified.
 Others who learned of their families’ tragic fate are devastated.